 Gate valves should never be used for throttling purposes.
 They should be fully opened or fully closed.
 If the valves were only slightly opened, wire drawing and erosion of the wedge and seats would result.
-It is not recommended valves be back-seated tightly, as line contamination can build up over a long period of time and may lock up the valve during operation.
+Valves should not be tightly back-seated as line contamination over a long period of time may lock up the valve causing problems when the valve has to be closed.